Swift-Squirrel/Docs/v0/Routing/Middlewares.md

 ### Page protection

-To sends headers in reposne which states `no-cache` which stops browser from storing pages in history.
+To send headers in response with `no-cache` header which stops browser from storing pages in history.
 This means you should not be able to use back button in your browser if your page is protected with this middleware.

 ```swift
 ProtectedPageMiddleware()